ioannispartalas/CrossLingual-NLP-AMLD2020/README.md

 # CrossLingual-NLP-AMLD2020
-Material for the hands-on workshop in the "Applied Machine Learning Days at EPFL 2020"
+Material for the hands-on workshop in the ["Applied Machine Learning Days at EPFL 2020"](https://appliedmldays.org/workshops/cross-lingual-natural-language-processing)

+Authors:
+- Ioannis Partalas
+- Georgios Balikas
+- Eric Bruno

 ## Setup
 You should have installed the following python 3 packages: